 Saturday, August 11, 2018

-The Heart's Invisible Furies by John Boyne - Book Review
+"The Heart's Invisible Furies" by John Boyne

-"The Heart's Invisible Furies" by John Boyne follows a gay Irish man named Cyril through his entire life.
-And I can not think of an adjective that even touches on what this book accomplishes.
-It tackled so many difficult ideas and moments in history with so much grace and so much humanity.
-And I felt so many emotions while reading, I laughed out loud a handful of times and almost cried quiet a few times, as well.
-"The Heart's Invisible Furies" is a chunk of a book, and usually books this long are kind of a begrudging thing for me, and I just resent the book for being so long.
-That was not the case at all with "The Heart's Invisible Furies" - I am so glad it was 500 pages, and I would have gleefully read 500 more.
+"The Heart's Invisible Furies" tackled so many difficult ideas and moments in history with so much grace and so much humanity.
+And I felt so many emotions while reading, I laughed out loud a handful of times and almost cried quite a few times, as well.
+"The Heart's Invisible Furies" is a chunk of a book, and usually novels this long are kind of a begrudging thing for me, and by the end of the reading experience I just resent the book for being so long!
+That was not the case at all with "The Heart's Invisible Furies" - I am so glad it was 500 pages, and I would have gleefully read 500 more because I never wanted the book to end or to say goodbye to the characters.
 I have a new favorite author, and this book definitely lives up to the hype.
-Have you read "The Heart's Invisible Furies"?
-Let me know what you thought of it down below or tell me your favorite book that tackles a difficult topic!

 Friday, August 10, 2018